ejabbered/slpkg/content/pages/home.md

 ##### Slpkg configuration

 It is important to read the configuration file '`/etc/slpkg/slpkg.conf`'.
-You will find many useful options to configure the program so as you need it.
+You will find many useful options to configure the program so as you want it.

 ##### Configuration files